roveo/streamz_postgres/README.md

 # Usage

-There's a couple of requirements for the source table.
-First, it needs to have a primary
+There are some requirements for the source table.

-key: that's what we're going to detect updates of.
-Second, it shouldn't be too big.
+- It needs to have an integer primary key: that's what we're going to detect updates of.

+- It shouldn't be too big.
 The source is going to generate queries that are essentially sequence scans of the table, since you can't create indexes on `xmin` system column.
   You can overcome this with triggers and a dedicated integer column on the table, but it's not yet supported by this plugin.
 I'll probably add this functionality and write a tutorial on how to do this sometime in the future.

 ```py
 from streamz import Stream